kframework/rust-metamath/README.md

 think the verifying part is the slow part, and it won't matter if the parsing is already fast enough.

+### Caching

+Again taking inspiriation from the other rust checker, create some system of caching results so repeated verifications can be faster by only checking proofs that have changed.
+This would also mean creating a REPL like system, which may be another feature.

+### ITP

 Integration with an interactive theorem prover may also be a possibility.
+I'm not exactly sure what features I would want to add.

+### Diagnostic information

+Provide information such as how long certain proofs took, or how much space certain proofs take.
+This could be used to identify which proofs should try to be reworked.

-## Why Rust
+# Why Rust

-Rust is a very fast language, the only other languages that could be faster would be C and C++.
-However, C and C++ are painful to work with, so that just leaves rust.
+Rust is a very fast language, and I prefer it over C and C++.